fastalana/Interactive-Landing-Page/README.md

 # Interactive Landing Page
 This is a a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+A live preview of this site can be viewed [here](https://fastalana.github.io/Interactive-Landing-Page/).

 ## Instructions